fruehaufm/fruehaufm.github.io/index.md

 ---
 layout: page
 title: Michael Frühauf
-subtitle: IT system administrator in the field of network and IT security, M.Sc. in Applied IT Security
+subtitle: IT system administrator in the field of network and IT security; M.Sc. in Applied IT Security
 ---

 ## Welcome